 Is my BIPP Fellowship the end of the journey?
 After all, it’s the pinnacle of the qualifications hierachy.
 In short, the answer is no. A Fellow is free to pursue further Fellowships in alternate subjects and I can think of several who have done precisely that.
 This is a marvellous thing about photography, it’s a never ending journey.
 I feel that I’m still only just scratching the surface and there is an infinite variety of possibilities to explore, as well as involvement with judging, mentoring, and assessing.

-I should clarify what I mean by “vindication”?
-I think many ‘creatives’ can be their own worst critics, and those of us who suffer from perfectionism will relate only too well to that.
+I think many artists and photographers can be their own worst critics, and those of us who suffer from perfectionism will relate only too well to that.
 And I suspect much of that will have roots in our childhood or else will have been formed from our closest relationships.
 When I was very young I looked forward to the rest of my life with so much excitement, I was always thinking about what I wanted to be and it never really occurred to me that I would not achieve my goals of being Prime Minister/plastic surgeon/inventor/fashion designer.
 That’s one of the simple beauties of childhood, our minds are open to every eventuality.
 But gradually as the years move on our outlook on life is adjusted according to our experiences and more importantly the mindset and circumstances of those around us.
 If we are conditioned to accept that there are no opportunities open to us then our self-worth can plummet.
 And I think it’s also true to say that many of us don’t always find out where our heart (let alone our talents) lie until much later in life when we finally have time to consider what it is we would really love to do.

 Don’t let the naysayers in your life dictate your future.
 We all have very different dynamics within our families and within our closest friendships, but there must come a point where we look inside ourselves to the person within.
 We can’t spend our lives taking responsibility for others’ insecurities and that surely defines those who have tried so hard to slap us down whenever we dare to dream.
 And with that thought in mind I can confidently dedicate my success to the incredible photographers (both professional and amateur) who I have known and admired for so many years, and who have never failed to motivate, encourage and inspire me.
 Without the support of the institutes I belong to my awards and distinctions simply would not exist.
 Nor would my portfolio if it were not for my clients and the trust they have placed in me, not to mention the amazing animals I have also had the privilege of committing to print.
-You know who you are, and I will always be thankful.